 8. It's easy to see that Nancy and Bill don't find each other's company tiresome.
-Leaning back in their reclining chairs, they talk over college experiences and the fun they'll have in Los Angeles.
+Leaning back in their reclining chairs, they talk over college experiences and the fun they'll have back home.
 (The pillows were furnished by the Galifornian's chair car porter, without charge.)